Frequently Asked Questions

 for off-campus housing listings.
 Information about living off-campus is also available on the off-campus section of our website

-I heard someone is trying to auction off their "very good" lottery number.
+I heard someone is trying to auction off their "very good" Room Selection number.
 Is this allowed?

 Numbers are not transferable, nor do we reassign unused numbers.